 * In the movie only: Pollyanna tells crabby old Mrs Snow a story about how she always wanted a doll for Christmas but never got one.
 At the neighbourhood Bazaar when Pollyanna goes to a stall where everyone gets a surprise toy, Mrs Snow sneaks under the stand and makes sure Pollyanna gets a doll.
 Possibly the most Heartwarming defrosting of an ice queen ever.

-* Pollyanna's talk with the Reverend Ford, with him coming to the realization that he's been both a total dick, and a pawn of Polly Harrington.
+* Movie only: Pollyanna's talk with the Reverend Ford, with him coming to the realization that he's been both a total dick, and a pawn of Polly Harrington.

 --> '''Reverend Ford''': ''(reading Pollyanna's locket)'' When you look for the bad in mankind, expecting to find it, you surely will. - Abraham Lincoln.